Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

 2. **Roles Requirement**:
 To accomplish these tasks, you'll need [Cluster Service Role](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role) for cluster creation and a [Node IAM role](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html) for node group creation.
 Ensure these roles are configured correctly to facilitate the setup process

-#### Installation Amazon EBS CSI driver Addon
+#### Persistent Volumes with the  Amazon EBS CSI driver Addon

-EKS comes with four [Addons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html) installed by default but Amazon EBS CSI driver has to be installed for [dynammic provisioning of persistent volumes](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
+As soon as the cluster and nodes are ready, an Amazon EBS CSI driver addon has to be installed for [dynamic provisioning of persistent volumes](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
+Kubeflow uses the addon to provision persistent volumes for pods like Mysql and Notebook servers.
+EKS comes with four [Addons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html) by default and I wonder why this important addon is not one of them.
-Kubeflow has components like a Mysql database that would require persistent volumes to be provisioned.
+.
 To install the Amazon EBS CSI driver:

 1. Create an IAM role according to the [guide](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html)
 2. Install the Addon on the Nodegroup using the [AWS Console or AWSCLI](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html#adding-ebs-csi-eks-add-on)

-#### Installation of Eksctl, Kubectl and K9s
+#### Interacting with EKS with Eksctl, Kubectl and K9s
-Eksctl, Kubectl and K9s are command line tools for interacting with your EKS cluster.
+These command lines tools are recommended for interacting with your EKS cluster: Eksctl, Kubectl and K9s.
 [Eksctl](https://eksctl.io/) is the offical cli tool by AWS but I personally prefer using Kubectl and K9s.
 K9s provides a GUI-like interface in the command line.
 To permit Kubectl and K9s to detect the presence of your EKS cluster, the kubeconfig file must be updated with the cluster configuration.